MCD peptide: Targets

 MCD peptide has immunotoxic as well as neurotoxic properties due to different active sites of the MCD peptide.
 The MCD peptide has an immunotoxic effect on mast cells by releasing histamine from these cells.
 MCD peptide has also been described as a potent modulator of voltage-gated ionic channels.
 It binds to several subclasses of voltage-gated potassium channels (Kv channels), including Kv1.1, Kv1.6, and less potently to Kv1.2.
 Accordingly, MCD peptide can act in various regions of rat brain, including cerebellum, brainstem, hypothalamus, striatum, midbrain, cortex, and hippocampus.
 However, MCD peptide shows no binding activity in the peripheral neuronal system.

 Mode of action

 For its immunotoxic properties, a low concentration of MCD peptide can cause mast cell degranulation by releasing histamine; at higher concentrations it displays anti-inflammatory activities.

 Through its effect on ionic channels, MCD peptide can induce long term potentiation (LTP) in CA1 region of hippocampus.
 It binds and inactivates voltage-dependent K+ channels, including fast-inactivating (A-type) and slow-inactivating (delayed rectifier) K+ channels.
-The binding site of the MCD peptide on the K+ ion channel protein complex is a multimeric protein, consisting of polypeptide chains of molecular weight between 76,000-80,000 and 38,000 Daltons.
+The binding site of the MCD peptide on the K+ ion channel protein complex is a multimeric protein, consisting of polypeptide chains of molecular weight between 76,000 and 80,000 and 38,000 daltons.
 By blocking potassium channels, the MCD peptide can increase the duration of action potentials and increase neuronal excitability.